-This Guide For First Time Voters In 2020 Will Clear Up Any Questions You Might Have
+This Step-By-Step Guide Will Clear Up Any Questions For First-Time Voters

 With Election Day just over a month away, many first-time voters are gearing up to cast their ballots during an election which looks markedly different than years past, due to the ongoing coronavirus pandemic.
 Whether you're planning to vote by mail or in person, there are a few steps you need to check off before you send in your ballot.
 From how to register to researching your candidates, here's a guide to your first time voting that'll help you navigate casting your ballot.